 Jakob Seidelin

-I am a professor at University of Copenhagen and chief physician at the Department of Gastroenterology and Hepatology at Herlev Hospital.
+I am a clinical scientist at University of Copenhagen and chief physician at the Department of Transplantation and Diseases of the Digestive Tract at Rigshospitalet.

 If you are interested in our projects or want to collaborate, please contact me at jbseidelin@gmail.com.

-We focus on research on inflammation in inflammatory bowel disease (IBD) and other diseases with severe intestinal inflammation in humans.
-The research is centred on the biology of intestinal inflammation at the mucosal level, the organ/intestinal level, and the individual level:
+My research group focus on research on inflammation in inflammatory bowel disease (IBD) and other diseases with severe intestinal inflammation in humans.
+The research is centred on the biology of intestinal inflammation at the mucosal level, the organ/intestinal level, and the individual level.

 Link to full publication list on PubMed